 The site was reconstructed in the 1970’s.
 The scattered surviving fragments of the dolmen had been recovered together with bones and stone tools in the immediate vicinity.
 Here again, ceramic fragments were present, ascribed to the Horgener Culture of the early Bronze Age, but no precious items or gems that would suggest a ritual burial of an important person.

 The cover stone weighs 3.3 tons.
 Again, we find the pattern of damage is not consistent with simple weathering or salvaging projects.
 No reason is proposed why Romans should toss around giant stones, including a 3-ton slab, without making any use of them.

 The dolmen of Auvernier, Colombier at the Laténium in Hauterive; Neuchâtel, Switzerland

 This dolmen was moved several times since its excavation in the 19th century and is currently exhibited in the Laténium Archeological Park and Museum in Neuchatel.
-This specimen is somewhat of an exception as far as its location is concerned.
+This specimen is somewhat of an exception for its location near a lake was prone to flooding in recent millennia.
 At the time of its discovery in 1876, it was buried in about 2,5 meters of soil accumulation.
-In about 2300 BC, the lakes water level was 1-2 meters lower then today.
-From 2300 BC onward the lake level rose about 5 meters and was lowered artificially only in 1868-1891 in the course of a lake water management projects (Erste Juragewässerkorrektion).
+By about 2300 BC, the lakes water level was 1-2 meters lower then today.
+From 2300 BC onward the lake level rose about 5 meters and was lowered artificially only in 1868-1891 in the course of a lake water management project (Erste Juragewässerkorrektion).